monamad/mybenhariders/README.md

-# Benha Riders 🚴‍♂️📍 Ai generated
+# Benha Riders Start trip and Google auth feature 🚴‍♂️📍

-This repository contains a demo mobile application can be start point for real app and for me learn ans structure clean architecture app with level of depth developed as part of my training application.
-**Benha Riders** is a motorcycle ride-hailing app inspired by Uber, designed with Flutter and Google Cloud services.
+This repository contains a demo mobile application that shows my contribution features in Benha Riders App **Benha Riders** is a motorcycle ride-hailing app inspired by Uber.

 ---

 ## ✅ What I have implemented

+- **User Registration & Login** – via mobile number.
 - **Home Page** – clean and simple design.
-- **User Registration & Login** – via mobile number.
 - **Pickup & Destination Selection**
   - User can type the location in a search bar.
   - Autocomplete suggestions appear (powered by Google Places API).